Para0x/Fahdon---A-Skyrim-Together-Experience/Readme.md

 Fahdon utilizes [MCM Recorder](https://www.nexusmods.com/skyrimspecialedition/mods/61719) by the lovely MrowPurr and does not require modification.
 If you wish to make any modifications to the MCM, **be sure to disconnect before touching the MCM and sync all changes with your other party members.**

+> NOTE: If there are any MCM Recorder errors during setup, just hit "Skip".

 ### Starting the Game

 - Fahdon uses [Alternate Start - Live Another Life](https://www.nexusmods.com/skyrimspecialedition/mods/272).